stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 });
 ```

-Perhaps in this example, you can see why `this` is pointing to the window object.
-Notice how the `setTimeout` method is being called by the window object?
-Like I said before, `setTimeout` is a window object.
+Perhaps in this example, you can see why `this` is pointing to the `window` object.
+Notice how the `setTimeout` method is being invoked by the window object?
+As explained before, `setTimeout` is a window object.
 So even when you omit `window` when calling the `setTimeout` method like in the previous example, it will still be called by the window object.

 Lets now convert the `setTimeout` regular function into the an arrow function.
 We are going to leave the regular function in the event listener as is, so that `this` points to the element that was clicked: